aholachek/react-flip-toolkit/README.md

 [Try it out on Codepen](https://codepen.io/aholachek/pen/mKXBJR?editors=0110)

 By default, not only the scale of the parent will be counteracted, but also the translations (this allows children components to make their own FLIP animations without being affected by the parent).
-But for many use cases, you'll want to additionally specify the `scale` prop to limit the adjustment to the scale and allow the positioning to move with the parent.
+But for many/most use cases, you'll want to additionally specify the `scale` prop to limit the adjustment to the scale and allow the positioning to move with the parent.

 ## Other details

-`react-flip-toolkit` is ~9kb minified and gzipped
+- ~9kb minified and gzipped
+- Requires React 16+
+- Tested in latest Chrome, Firefox, Safari + Edge